 Before we dive deep into whether resistance bands are optimal for building muscle, it’s important to point out that we can build plenty of muscle in imperfect situations.
 In fact, there are only three things required to build muscle:

 - Eat enough calories to gain weight: the ideal rate of weight gain depends on how skinny you are, how new to lifting you are, how lean you are, and how aggressive you want to be with your bulk.
-But the important thing is that you can at least some weight on the scale each week.
+But the important thing is that you gain at least some weight on the scale each week.

 - Eat enough protein to build muscle: about one gram of protein per pound bodyweight per day is a good rule of thumb.